pippinbarr/SNAKISMS/process/SNAKES.md

 Poisoned apples?
 Struck by lightning?
 Falling blocks that kill you?
 A wall?
 The apple is outside the walls?
 You are stuck in a tiny space and the apple moves around outside the walls

 ***you are in a smaller space and the apple is outside the walls***

+### Positivist
+"doctrine that that which is not observable is not knowable"

+Have it so that the snake has a cone of vision and you can’t see anything outside it, it effectively stops existing for that period of time?
+Or rather just that you can't see it and thus don't "know" it?
+But it still exists, right?
+It's not about what exists or not, just what is known... really it's a poor interpretation of the philosophy in the end, but maybe kind of funny.
+Like a mishearing.

+***only tiles “viewable” by the snake are visible***

 ### Stoic
 "the endurance of pain or hardship without a display of feelings and without complaint."